There is no doubt that sleep is crucial in maintaining your overall health and well being, and most importantly, keeping you alive and in good health.

 - Limit Day Time Naps – It’s as easy as that.
-If you sleep during the day, you may not be able to sleep at night.
+If you sleep during the day, you may not sleep at night.
 So keep day time naps no longer than 30 minutes.

 - Excercise – Exercises and physical activities during the day will improve your quality of sleep and help you fall asleep easily.
 Keep in mind not to perform very strenuous activities right before bedtime, which may increase your heart rate.

-- Less Stress – Significant is to try and solve worries before bedtime, and to implement procedures to relieve stress and anxiety, as these are the main culprits for sleeplessness.
-Stress and anxiety are seen as the biggest cause of most individual’s insomnia.
+- Less Stress – Significant is to try and solve worries before bedtime and implement procedures to relieve stress and anxiety, as these are the main culprits for sleeplessness.
+Stress and anxiety are seen as the biggest cause of most insomnia.